synapticsynergy/dataNotLore/anno_instructions/single_label_readme.md

-# Instructions For Dataset Annotations
+# Instructions For Dataset Annotations.
+Single-label Classification
-Intended to be used by a virtual assistant.
+Intended to be quickly edited and used by a virtual assistant.

 # Getting Started: